Owls post 40 win season for 13th time

 Jackson helped starting pitcher Paul Davis and reliever Hugh Adams to earn first team all-league honors following the 2011 season.
 Both players also were recognized as All-South Central region selections by the National Baseball Coaches Association of America.
 Adams led the conference with 10 saves, while Davis made the most of his only season at FAU, posting a 10-1 record with a 2.87 ERA.

-Jackson has coached six pitchers that have been selected in the past four Major League Baseball Drafts: Sylvestri in 2013, Alvarez and Garton in 2012 after Davis was drafted in 2011.
+Jackson has coached eight pitchers that have been selected in the Major League Baseball Drafts: Gomber in 2014, Sylvestri in 2013, Alvarez and Garton in 2012 after Davis was drafted in 2011.
 Following the 2010 campaign, Ryan Bernal and Mike Gipson were selected.
 Reliever Andy Mee signed an independent professional contact following the 2011 season.
 In Jackson's first season with the team, Alex Pepe was selected in the 2009 draft.